CederGroupHub/MatEntityRecognition/README.md

 	from materials_entity_recognition import MatRecognition
 	model = MatRecognition()
-	all_materials, precursors, targets, other_materials = model.mat_recognize(input_para_text)
+	result = model.mat_recognize(input_paras)

 Parameters:

-	Input: plain text of a paragraph
+	Input: list of plain text of paragraphs or plian text of a paragraph.
+	Note: input a list of paragraphs (recommended) is much faster than inputting them one by one in a loop!
-	Output: 4 list objects, which are all materials, precursors, targets, other materials, respectively.
+	Output: a list of (list of) dict objects, containing all materials, precursors, targets, and other materials for each sentence in the input paragraphs.